 Developers donโ€™t start with a blank sheet of paper

-Developers donโ€™t start with a blank sheet of paper.
-And writing down software requirements is not waterfall.
+Developers donโ€™t start with a blank sheet of paper, and writing down software requirements is not waterfall.

-Writing up a requirement also helps think through necessary design changes, edge case behaviours, business rules, non-functional requirements, regulatory and compliance issues, deployment approach, related issues, knock-on effects etc.
+Writing up a requirement also helps think through necessary design changes, edge case behaviours, business rules, non-functional requirements, regulatory and compliance issues, deployment approach, related issues, knock-on effects, etc.

 The extent to which requirements are documented, when in the lifecycle this is done, and by whom, is entirely up to you.
 Be as traditional or agile as you like.

 Frank Ray Consulting.
-Software requirements for agile development teams, particularly distributed, remote and offshore development teams working in financial services.
+Software requirements for agile development teams, particularly remote, outsourced and offshore development teams working in financial services.

 Get in touch if you need our help